evdoxiataka/effi_user_study1/README.md

 1. **FeedbackIntegration_Training.ipynb**: This notebook contains the code for integrating participants' feedback, retraining the AI Model, and evaluating fairness and accuracy before and after the integration of feedback.
 2. **FeedbackIntegration_Analysis.ipynb**: This notebook contains the code for analysing the results from the integration of participants' feedback.
+3. **biasMitigation_vs_HumanFeedback.ipynb**: This notebook contains the code for calculating fairness of the model afer applying a bias mitigation algorithm (aif360 reweighing (label massaging) preprocessing).